riferrei/kafka-client-metrics-to-cloudwatch-with-kip-714/README.md

 ## Viewing the metrics at Amazon CloudWatch

 Go to the AWS console and access Amazon CloudWatch.
-You should see a new namespace called `kafka-kip-714` with a lots of metrics for you to play with.
+You should see a new namespace called `kafka-kip-714` with a load of metrics for you to play with.

 ![Multiple metric groups](/images/cloudwatch.png)

-If you want to visualize the record count you loaded into `load-test` topic using gauges, use the graph source below with Amazon CloudWatch:
+If you want to visualize the records loaded and consumed to/from the `load-test` topic using gauges, use the graph source below on Amazon CloudWatch:

 ```json
 {